kaanokay/samCRISPR/README.md

 Command-line tool for estimation of knockout efficiency in long-read whole genome sequencing.

-This tool is able to process multiple BAM files for multiple sgRNAs to detect CRISPR events around cut site of Cas9 in target region.
+samCRISPR is able to process multiple BAM files for multiple sgRNAs to detect CRISPR events around cut site of Cas9 in target region.

+samCRISPR calculates Wilson score confidence intervals for knockout efficiency.

 ### Dependencies
 In order to run samCRISPR the following software components and packages are required: